openmindculture/ingo-steinke.de/README.md

 test tab-navigation, screen reader; use static code analysis (eslint, stylelint), automated audits (axe, wave, lighthouse); run and update automated test scenarios!

+Stylelint and eslint and/or transpilation tools should be configured for maximum backward compatibility!
+Some default rules like `declaration-block-no-duplicate-properties` have been disabled for this reason.

 The website should be fully functional and beautifully styled, including animation and interactivity, using only HTML and CSS without any scripts or images.
 Saving the website as a PDF using the print dialog should generate a printable document that resembles the website's style, contains all important information,